htutwaiphyoe/burmese-techies/README.md

-# Burmese Tech
+# Burmese Techies

-A repository for the collections of burmese quality technical contents
+A repository for the collections of Burmese quality technical contents by Burmese Techies

-## Table of content
+## Table of contents

 1. Thet Khine
 2. Sun Thurain Moe